 I hope these reports help to inspire and educate you!
 If you find they are hindering your progress, stop reading them and anything else that gets in your way.

-I’m now entering my fourth year of blogging, and I’ve finally decided to stop sharing detailed blog income reports as of January 2020.
+I’m now in my fourth year of blogging, and I decided to stop sharing detailed blog income reports as of January 2020.
 Why?
 With my monthly income now well into the six figures, I no longer feel it’s helpful to new bloggers.
 In fact, it might be harmful as it could paint an unrealistic picture.
 That said, I still send out modified income reports, which focus on one specific segment of my income and delve deeper into it, so I’m not overwhelming you with giant monthly revenue figures.
 I think this is working well for now.

-If you are interested in learning more about my blogging method and techniques, and my personal story of how I created a full-income blog within one year, please subscribe to my little blogger mailing list below.
+If you are interested in learning more about my blogging method and techniques, and my personal story of how I created a full-income blog within one year, please subscribe to my blogger mailing list below.